BlueBrain/morphoclass/README.md

 # Morphology-Classification
-Classify neuron morphologies using deep learning.
+MorphoClass is a toolbox for neuronal morphologies processing and classification using machine learning.

 ## Installation
 Clone the repository and set up the virtual environment